 The U.S. Department of the Interior (DOI) Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE) proposes the issuance of offshore wind energy leases and approval of site assessment activities in the mid-Atlantic region of the Outer Continental Shelf (OCS).
 Pursuant to BOEMRE's regulations at 30 CFR Part 285, there are generally three phases of renewable energy development on the OCS: lease issuance, site assessment, and construction and operation of a renewable energy facility.
 A commercial and research renewable energy lease gives the lessee an exclusive right to apply for subsequent approvals that are necessary to advance to the next stage of the renewable energy development process.
 The second phase is BOEMRE review and approval of a site assessment plan (SAP) that allows the construction and installation of a meteorological tower and buoys (30 CFR 285.600; .605-.618).
 After the lessee has collected sufficient site characterization and assessment data the lessee may submit a construction and operation plan (COP), approval of which would authorize the actual construction and operation of a renewable energy facility (30 CFR 285.620-621).
 Although BOEMRE does not permit site characterization activities i.e., geological and geophysical surveys and core samples), a lessee must submit the results of such survey before BOEMRE can consider approving its COP (30 CFR 285.626).
 Therefore, site characterization surveys are a reasonably foreseeable result of lease issuance.
-This document is a biological assessment (BA) of the proposed lease issuance, associated site characterization, and subsequent site assessment activities for siting of wind energy facilities in the mid-Atlantic OCS.
+This document is an assessment of the impacts to essential fish habitat, as designated through provisions of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), for proposed lease issuance, associated site characterization, and subsequent site assessment activities for siting of wind energy facilities in the mid-Atlantic OCS.